Retiring to France from the UK: a complete guide

 France has an excellent healthcare system, and as a UK retiree, you can access it with the right steps.
 Health insurance is a must when applying for a visa.

-Once you’re a resident, you can register for the Carte Vitale, which gives you access to the public healthcare system.
-This is a great way to cover general medical costs, but many retirees also choose top-up insurance to fill in the gaps.
+Once you’re a resident, you can register for the Carte Vitale, which gives you access to the public healthcare system, known as Protection Universelle Maladie (PUMA).
+However, this only covers around 70% of GP costs, so you’ll still need private medical insurance to fill in the gaps.

 What are the steps to retire to France from the UK?